 Phaistos Disk, Sides 1 and 2, my exact tracing

-I think it's considered indecipherable because scholars approach it as hieroglyphics, but it's pictographs, or picture writing, inscribed into clay to create a pattern recognition puzzle that can be solved.
+I think it's considered indecipherable because scholars approach it as though it's hieroglyphics but, as Sir Arthur Evans said nearly 100 years ago, it's pictographs or picture writing inscribed into clay to create a pattern recognition puzzle that can be solved.
 Displayed on this web site is my solution to this ingenious puzzle.